Exponentially Stable Adaptive Observation for Systems Parameterized by Unknown Physical Parameters: Introduction

-In \cite{b5,b6,b7,b8} various adaptive observers have been proposed for SISO and MIMO systems, which provide exponentially stable observation when strictly weaker finite excitation condition (FE) is satisfied.
-The disadvantages of the solutions \cite{b5,b6,b7,b8} are the high dynamic order of the parameterizations-in-use, the heuristics used to improve the properties of the estimates (particularly, multiple switches in adaptive law at predefined time instances), and the insensitivity of the identification laws to changes in the system parameters.
-In \cite{b9} an observer is proposed that ensures exponential observation under lack of excitation of any order greater than zero.
+In \cite{b8, b9, b10, b11} various adaptive observers have been proposed for SISO and MIMO systems, which provide exponentially stable observation when strictly weaker finite excitation condition (FE) is satisfied.
+The disadvantages of the solutions \cite{b8, b9, b10, b11} are the high dynamic order of the parametrizations-in-use, the heuristics used to improve the properties of the estimates (particularly, multiple switches in adaptive law at predefined time instances), and the insensitivity of the identification laws to changes in the system parameters.
+In \cite{b12} an observer is proposed that ensures exponential observation under lack of excitation of any order greater than zero.
 The disadvantage of this solution is the need to compute the eigen-decomposition of the extended regressor matrix online.
-To relax the requirement of the regressor persistent excitation, an adaptive observer with an identifier based on the ridge regression technique is proposed in \cite{b10}.
+To relax the requirement of the regressor persistent excitation, an adaptive observer with an identifier based on the ridge regression technique is proposed in \cite{b13}.
 The properties of this solution are demonstrated experimentally but have not been proved analytically.

-A more elegant relaxation of the PE requirement for the adaptive observation problem has been proposed using the parameter estimation-based observer (PEBO) design \cite{b11,b12,b13}.
-In contrast to \cite{b2,b3,b4,b5,b6,b7,b8,b9,b10}, state estimates are obtained by means of an algebraic equation that relates system states with the product of known signals (regressors) by the unknown parameters.
-Estimates of these parameters are calculated using a finite-time identification technique \cite{b14} that requires the regressor to be FE.
-Such estimator is derived from a measurable regression equation obtained using the dynamic regressor extension and mixing (DREM) procedure \cite{b15}.
+A more elegant relaxation of the PE requirement for the adaptive observation problem has been proposed using the parameter estimation-based observer (PEBO) design \cite{b14}.
+In contrast to \cite{b2, b3, b4, b5, b6, b8, b9, b11, b12, b13}, state estimates are obtained by means of an algebraic equation that relates system states with the product of known signals (regressors) by the unknown parameters.
+Estimates of these parameters are calculated using a finite-time identification technique \cite{b15} that requires the regressor to be FE.
+Such estimator is derived from a measurable regression equation obtained using the dynamic regressor extension and mixing (DREM) procedure \cite{b16}.

-Regardless of convergence conditions, the above-considered solutions \cite{b2,b3,b4,b5,b6,b7,b8,b9,b10,b11,b12,b13} ultimately demand that at least one of the two following requirements is satisfied: ({\it i}) the system is represented in the observer canonical form \cite{b2,b3,b4,b5,b6,b7,b8}, \cite{b11,b12,b13}, ({\it ii}) the system can be transformed into a state-space form, in which the parametric uncertainty depends on the measurable signals only \cite{b9,b10}, \cite{b11,b12,b13}.
-In the first case, the observer reconstructs not the physical states of the system, but some artificial ones, which often turn out to be useless to solve the problems of the system physical states control or fault detection \cite{b2}.
-In the second case, system parameters, which are not related to control signal or measurable output, are usually required to be {\it a priori} known (for example, to synthesize a GPEBO observer of the Cuk converter states, it is required to know all parameters of the system \cite{b16}).